olivernaaris/grafana-openai-monitoring/README.md

 - NPM Package: Node.js version 16 and above

 ## License
-Both libraries are licensed under the GPL License.
+Both libraries are licensed under the  GPL-3.0 license.
 See the LICENSE files for details.